Genez-io/genezio-landing-page/content/posts/google_sheets_as_apis.md

 ## Step 1: Enable the Google Sheets API

-First, enable the Google Sheets API for your project.
+To access Google Sheets programmatically, you first need to enable the Google Sheets API in your Google Cloud project.

 1. **Go to the [Google Cloud Console](https://console.cloud.google.com/).**